BCHoagland/Sutton-and-Barto/8 - Planning and Learning with Tabular Methods/README.md

 ## Priority Sweeping

-Dyna_Q (while planning, states are randomly sampled) and Priority Sweeping (while planning, samples states according to which change estimated values the most) were compared on three mazes: the maze from the original Dyna-Q testing, as well as two mazes whose layouts changed after 1000 and 3000 timesteps, respectively:
+Dyna-Q (while planning, states are randomly sampled) and Priority Sweeping (while planning, samples states according to which change estimated values the most) were compared on three mazes: the maze from the original Dyna-Q testing, as well as two mazes whose layouts changed after 1000 and 3000 timesteps, respectively:

 ### Blocking Maze
 <img src="./priority_sweeping/img/blocking_map.png">